Muskan819/Customer-churn-analysis/README.md

 # Customer Churn Analysis

 ## Project Overview
-This project analyzes customer churn patterns and identifies factors affecting customer retention.
+This project analyzes customer churn patterns to identify factors influencing customer retention and customer loss.

+## Objective
+The goal is to understand why customers leave and provide actionable business recommendations to improve retention.

 ## Tools Used
 - Python